 - Make sure that you know the names of your medications (generic and brand names), their dosages, and side effects.
 Make a list of the medications that you take and keep it with you

-- When you consult any doctor tell the medications and if possible the dose of the medications that you take.
+- When you consult a doctor, make sure you tell him about the prescribed medications and if possible the dose of the medications that you take

-- Take all your medications regularly and at the same time daily.
-Do not stop or change your medications without consulting your doctor.
+- Take all your medications regularly and at the same time.
+Do not stop or change your medications without consulting your doctor

 - It is very important to take medications for BP as advised.
 If your blood pressure readings have become normal do not stop taking your medications.
-Stopping your drugs suddenly will result in rise in BP and even complications of due to sudden rise in BP.
+Stopping your drugs suddenly will result in a rise in BP and even complications due to a sudden rise in BP

-- If your doctor changes the dose of your medicines note it and take the make sure that you follow the revised prescription.
-Note the dose on a medication calendar so that you remember your current dosage.
+- If your doctor changes the dose of your medicines note it and make sure that you follow the revised prescription.
+Note the dose on a medication calendar so that you remember your current dosage

-- Do not go for self medication as some medications (over-the-counter drugs or herbal therapies) can interact with your blood pressure medications and cause undesirable effects.
+- Do not go on self-medication as some medications (over-the-counter drugs or herbal therapies) can react with your blood pressure medications and cause undesirable effects

-- Buy your medications before your stock at home is completely finished.
+- Buy your medicines before your stock at home is completely finished

-If you have any doubts or questions regarding your medications consult your doctor.
+Consult your doctor if you have any doubts or questions regarding your medications.